rtmigo/prefnotifiers_flutter/README.md

 }
 ```

-## PrefsStorage
+## What is PrefsStorage?

 Each `PrefItem` relies on a `PrefsStorage` that actually stores the values.
-The way the data is stored depends on which object is passed
- to the `PrefItem` constructor.

 ```dart